-A. All air pollution emitting facilities within Bernalillo County are subject to all applicable Albuquerque/Bernalillo County Air Quality Contrc Regulations, whether listed in this permit or not.

-B. The issuance of an Authority to Construct permit does not relieve the Company from the responsibility of complying with the provisions of state air quality control act, federal clean air act, or any applicable regulations of the board.
-(20.11.41.17 NMAC)

-C. Any term or condition imposed by the department in an Authority to Construct permit shall apply to the same extent as a regulation of the b (20.11.41.18.C NMAC)

-D. Whenever two or more parts of the Air Quality Control Act, or the laws and regulations in force pursuant to the Act, limit, control or reg the emissions of a particular air contaminant, the more restrictive or stringent shall govern.

-E. The department is authorized to issue a compliance order requiring compliance and assessing a civil penalty not to exceed Fifteen Thousan no/100 Dollars (\$15,000) per day of noncompliance for each violation, commence a civil action in district court for appropriate relief, including a temp and permanent injunction.
-(74-2-12 NMSA).
+- A. All air pollution emitting facilities within Bernalillo County are subject to all applicable Albuquerque/Bernalillo County Air Quality Control Regulations, whether listed in this permit or not. - B. The issuance of a construction permit does not relieve the Company from the responsibility of complying with the provisions of the state air quality control act, federal clean air act, or any applicable regulations of the board.
+(20.11.41.17 NMAC) - C. Any term or condition imposed by the department in a construction permit shall apply to the same extent as a regulation of the board.
+(20.11.41.18.C NMAC) - D. Whenever two or more parts of the Air Quality Control Act, or the laws and regulations in force pursuant to the Act, limit, control or regulate the emissions of a particular air contaminant, the more restrictive or stringent shall govern.
+(20.11.41.18B NMAC) - E. The department is authorized to issue a compliance order requiring compliance and assessing a civil penalty not to exceed Fifteen Thousand and no/100 Dollars (\$15,000) per day of noncompliance for each violation, commence a civil action in district court for appropriate relief, including a temporary and permanent injunction.
+(74-2-12 NMSA). - 3.
+SUBSTITUTION.

-3. SUBSTITUTION.
 Substitution of equipment is authorized provided the equipment has the same or lower process capacity as the piece of equipment being substituted.
 The department shall be notified in writing within 15 days of equipment substitution.
-Equipment that is substituted shall comply with requirements in the Section 4 Gasoline Unit Emission Limits table.

-4. GASOLINE UNIT EMISSION LIMITS.
+Equipment that is substituted shall comply with the requirements in the Section 4 Gasoline Unit Emission Limits table. - 4.
+GASOLINE UNIT EMISSION LIMITS.
 Allowable monthly and annual gasoline throughput.
 Allowable ton per year (tpy) emissions.

-Unit Unit Description Allowable Average Monthly Throughput of Gasoline (in gallons) 1 Allowable Annual Throughput of Gasoline (in gallons) 2 Allowable Annual Emissions of Volatile Or Compounds (VOC's) 2 (in tons per year) 1 Underground Storage Tank >100,000 For Stage I Vapor Recovery 7,000.000 45.5 tons per year 2 Underground Storage Tank 2100.000
+Unit Unit Description Allowable Average Monthly Throughput of Gasoline (in gallons) Allowable Annual Throughput of Gasoline (in gallons) Allowable Annual Emissions of Volatile Organic Compounds (VOC's) (in tons per year) 1 Underground Storage Tank >100,000 For Stage I Vapor Recovery 45 5 tons non visco 2 Underground Storage Tank ≥100,000 7,000,000 45.5 tons per year

-1 Monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at each Gasoline Disper Facility (GDF) during a month.
-Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed from, all gas storage tanks at each GDF during the current day, plus the total volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at GDF during the previous 364 days, and then dividing that sum by 12.
+&lt;sup>1 Monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at each Gasoline Dispensing Facility (GDF) during a month.
+Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at each GDF during the current day, plus the total volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at each GDF during the previous 364 days, and then dividing that sum by 12.

-2 Based on the annual gasoline throughput requested in the permit application.
+Based on the annual gasoline throughput requested in the permit application.
 There is no restriction on individual tank throughput.

-5. EMISSIONS INVENTORY REQUIREMENTS (20.11.47 NMAC).
-Subsection 20.11.47.14.A.(1) - Applicability - requires an emissions inver of any stationary source in Bernalillo county that has an active permit issued pursuant to 20.11.41 NMAC Authority to Construct.
-Subse 20.11.47.14.B.(1) - Reporting Requirements - requires the submittal of an emissions inventory report annually.
-Therefore, an annual emissions inver (in pounds per calendar year) shall be submitted to the department by March 15 each year by:
+- 5. EMISSIONS INVENTORY REQUIREMENTS (20.11.47 NMAC).
+Subsection 20.11.47.14A.(1) Applicability requires an emissions inventory of any stationary source in Bernalillo county that has an active permit issued pursuant to 20.11.41 NMAC Construction Permits.
+Subsection 20.11.47.14B.(1) Reporting Requirements requires the submittal of an emissions inventory report annually.
+Therefore, an annual emissions inventory (in pounds per calendar year) shall be submitted to the department by March 15 each year by: